agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250924.md

 - Going to check offsets now that zero intervals are fixed
 - Revising plotting code to visually check different offsets against one another
 - Revised to only add the fixed calibration offsets if the instrument was never zeroed during measurements
+- Added identification of zeroing active periods to cell that interpolates offsets and LODs